mozilla-services/tecken/docs/symbolication.rst

                didn't need to look up symbols because it's not referenced in the stacks

+   :reqheader User-Agent: please provide a unique user agent to make it easier for us
+       to help you debug problems

    :reqheader Debug: if you add ``Debug: true`` to the headers, then symbolication
        will also return debug information about cache lookups, how many downloads, timings, and some other things